zeyh/RCS/README.md

 ---

 ## TODO:
-1. see what is the default on the account entry for people with multiple allocations
+1. see what is the default on the account entry for people with multiple allocations... guess it does not matter that much since they will specify account number in the submission script...
-2. running a job and see more information about this job on the Active Jobs page

 **References & cites that are related**